Building Digital Citizens

 The programme 'Building Digital Citizens', created by Jonny Tridgell, focuses on giving school teachers knowledge around digital citizenship and how this relates to teaching in schools.
 The events will help participants understand the challenges and affordances that come from digitalisation and what is meant by digital citizenship.
 Participants will also be able to learn how to weave this knowledge into their curriculum.

 The series includes four online events focusing on different areas relating to digital citizenship.
-In addition, on Friday 27 February 2026, there will be a one day in-person event at the Weston Library, Oxford.
+In addition, on Wednesday 1 July 2026, there will be a one day in-person event at the Weston Library, Oxford.
 This will bring together the topics covered in the online sessions and include a networking lunch.
 Further details and registration will open soon.

 Jonny Tridgell has been a teacher working in Oxfordshire since 2009.
 He completed his MSc in Education (Digital and Social Change) at the University of Oxford in 2024, researching the development of virtuous digital citizenship through curriculum design.
 Jonny has worked as Head of Sixth Form, Head of Department and Lead Practitioner in schools, as well as a Curriculum Tutor on the University of Oxford PGCE.